Table of Contents[Hide][Show]

 The ideal coconut sugar has been made using low temperature processing that involves evaporation of the sap from the coconut blossoms into crystals.
 Evaporation temperature is about 100F for an hour or two.
 As a result of this low temperature, enzymes remain intact.

-Some coconut sugar manufacturers boil the nectar down to crystalize it, so check labels carefully or contact the manufacturer first if you desire raw coconut sugar.
+Some coconut sugar manufacturers boil the nectar down to crystallize it, so check labels carefully or contact the manufacturer first if you desire raw coconut sugar.

 Why Coconut Sugar is Good for the Environment